Discover the seaside Mossel Bay and its surroundings (Part 2)

 The Fragrance Route

 Never heard of the Fragrance Route?
 Neither have I so imagine our excitement to experience it.
-This 36 km trip from Groot Brak along the road leading to Friemersheim can be customised based on your liking.
+This 36 km trip from Groot Brak along the road leading to Friemersheim can be customized based on your liking.
 Chat to Sharon Grundvig or Marianne Alberts, our amazing tour guides for more.
 Our route started like this:

 Stop 1: Learn more at Herbal Hub